Oxnard, California

-Oxnard (/ˈɒksnɑːrd/) is a city in Ventura County in the U.S. state of California, United States.
+Oxnard (/ˈɒksnɑːrd/) is a city in Ventura County, California, United States.
 On California's Central Coast, it is the most populous city in Ventura County and the 22nd-most-populous city in California.
 Incorporated in 1903, Oxnard lies approximately 60 miles northwest of downtown Los Angeles.

 It is at the western edge of the fertile Oxnard Plain, adjacent to agricultural fields with strawberries, lima beans and other vegetable crops.
 Oxnard is also a major transportation hub in Southern California, with Amtrak, Union Pacific, Metrolink, Greyhound, and Intercalifornias stopping there.
 It also has a small regional airport, Oxnard Airport (OXR).
 The town also has significant connections to the nearby oil fields Oxnard Oil Field and the West Montalvo Oil Field.
-The high density of oil, industry, and agricultural activities around the city, has led to several environmental issues.
+The high density of oil, industry, and agricultural activities around the city has led to several environmental issues.

 Oxnard's population was 202,063 in 2020, and is largely Latino.
 It is the most populous city in the Oxnard–Thousand Oaks–Ventura, CA Metropolitan Statistical Area.